geoffreyvanwyk/phel-lang.org/content/documentation/authoring-libraries.md

     ->setKeepGeneratedTempFiles(false);
 ```

-To find out more about what each configuration option means read the documentation for [Configuration](/documentation/configuration/).
+To find out more about what each configuration option mean, read the documentation for [Configuration](/documentation/configuration/).

-## Topics of interest
+## Topics of Interest

 ### Namespaces

-You can namespace your library however you want, but to keep to best practices your library should follow this convention: `{username}\{library-name}`.
+You can namespace your library however you want, but to keep to best practices, your library should follow this convention: `{username}\{library-name}`.

 Read the documentation on [Namespaces](/documentation/namespaces/).

 ### Testing

 Having tests for your library makes it more stable because you can easily see which Phel version makes your library not work.

 Read the documentation on [Testing](/documentation/testing/).

-### PHP interop
+### PHP Interop

 This applies when you want to use your Phel library from PHP.
 Be sure to double check the configuration file.

 Read the documentation on [PHP interop](/documentation/php-interop/#calling-phel-functions-from-php).

-### Private code
+### Private Code

-When writing a library you get to decide what function, variables or macros you want to expose to the library users.
+When writing a library, you get to decide what function, variables or macros you want to expose to the library users.
 This is important in cases where you don't want the library users to use a specific function or value for some reason.

 Available macros: